About Us

 Millbrook Traditions

-Part of what makes Millbrook, Millbrook is its commitment to upholding the long-standing traditions that have been intrinsic to the institution since 1931.
+Part of what makes Millbrook, Millbrook is a commitment to upholding the traditions that have been intrinsic to the institution since 1931.
 Many of the traditions carried on today existed as part of the daily life of that first graduating class.
-These traditions provide a link between current students and alumni, a connection that is unique to Millbrook students--past and present.
-The following are just some of the many time-honored traditions that still permeate Millbrook's campus.
+These traditions provide a link between current students and alumni, a connection that is unique to Millbrook students.
+Below are just some of the many time-honored traditions that still permeate Millbrook's campus.

 FORUMS

-Students and faculty gather for performances and presentations from well known and often nationally renowned speakers on a variety of topics.
+Students and faculty gather for performances and presentations from well-known and often nationally renowned speakers.

 IIIRD FORM READING

-III formers go to Pulling House one night a week to listen to the headmaster read from a book of interest and enjoy a tasty snack.
+IIIrd formers visit Pulling House one night a week to listen to the head of school read from a book of interest and enjoy a tasty snack.
 This tradition first began in 1931 with Millbrook's first headmaster and founder, Edward Pulling.

 COMMUNITY SERVICE

 Community service is one of our core values.
-The weekly schedule is designed to allow students the time to give back in many ways; recycling, care for the animals in the zoo, post office, school store, and fire safety are just a few of the services in which students participate.
+The weekly schedule is designed to allow students the time to give back in many ways.
+Recycling, animal care in the Trevor-Lovejoy Zoo, post office, school store, and fire safety are just a few of the services available to students.

 FREE DAYS

 One day every semester is declared a FREE DAY!
-Surprised by an announcement the day before, students can use their free day to read, lounge, study, or sleep in...but they don't have to attend classes!
+Surprised by an announcement the day before, students can use their free day to study, play, or sleep in...but they don't have to attend classes!

 MARSHMUCKING

 Science students trudge through the muddy and sometimes chest-deep marsh water to observe and collect specimens.
-This is a truly hands-on learning experience.
+This is a unique hands-on learning experience.

 CANDLELIGHT SERVICE

-Each year on the eve of the departure for the winter holidays, we gather for one of Millbrook's oldest celebrations - the Candlelight Service.
-Candlelight is an inclusive reflection of the traditions and talents of our current community.
-We gather in the Flagler Memorial Chapel to enjoy and participate in a program of readings, reflections, and music.
+Each year on the eve of the departure for the winter holidays, we gather in the Flagler Memorial Chapel for one of Millbrook's oldest celebrations—the Candlelight Service.
+The Candlelight Service is an inclusive reflection of our community's traditions and talents, as we enjoy and participate in a program of readings, reflections, and music.

 FIRST NIGHT/LAST NIGHT